evolvingweb/chef-deploy-drupal/README.md

 |`mysql_pass`   |`drupal_db`| MySQL password used by Drupal

 ## Recipes
-In what follows, a **project** is a directory containing a directory which is a Drupal site root (`drupal_root_dir`), and potentially database dumps, scripts and other configuration files.
+In what follows, a **project** is a directory containing a Drupal site root directory (`drupal_root_dir`), and potentially database dumps, scripts and other configuration files.

 #### `deploy-drupal::dependencies`
 Includes dependency cookbooks, installs lamp stack packages to get Apache, MySQL, PHP, and Drush running.

 #### `deploy-drupal::get_project`
-Loads existing project, if any, and make sure the project directry skeleton is created in deployment.
+Loads existing project, if any, and makes sure the project directory skeleton is created in deployment.
 To specify existing projects, the `get_project_from` attribute should be used:

 ``` ruby